-NOTE: When creating partitions under ULTRIX, be sure a partition does not extend past the user area into the RCT or diagnostic area.
-Like all MSCP devices, the UC07/UC08 depends on the host software to control accesses to the RCT and diagnostic area of the disk.
-Failure to observe the user size limitation may corrupt the disk and render it unusable without reformatting.
+When creating partitions under ULTRIX, be sure a partition does not extend past the user area into the RCT or diagnostic area.
+Like all MSCP devices, the UC17/UC18 depends on the host software to control accesses to the RCT and diagnostic area of the disk.
+Failure to observe the user size limitation might corrupt the disk and render it unusable without reformatting.

-The user size reported by this option is calculated from geometry data contained in the NOVRAM for either Type Code 1 or Type Code 2.
-When Type Code 4 is used to autoconfigure devices, the user size is calculated from geometry information returned by the Mode Sense command.
+The user size reported by this option is calculated from geometry data contained in the NOVRAM for either type code 1 or type code 2.
+When type code 4 is used to autoconfigure devices, the user size is calculated from geometry information returned by the Mode Sense command.